BrandonGangte/User-Review-Analysis-with-NLP/README.md

 # User-Review-Analysis-with-NLP
 This is my b.tech final year project that analyzes the reviews of a product/events(tweets) using NLP (Natural Language Processing) to get the substantive opinion of the users on the particular product/event.

-Links for the dataset use:
+Links for the datasets used:

 1)Electronics products - https://www.kaggle.com/PromptCloudHQ/amazon-reviews-unlocked-mobile-phones